 “The pairing here is American man/Filipino woman and that is a tricky, sensitive trope…but it’s handled with deft and care.
 And dignity.”
 (Mina V. Esguerra, author of Iris After the Incident, reviewed on Facebook)

 Jennifer Hallock spends her days teaching history and her nights writing historical happily-ever-afters.
-She has lived and worked in the Philippines, but she currently writes at her little brick house on a New England homestead—kept company by her husband, a growing flock of chickens, and a border collie mutt puppy who likes to chew computer power cords.
+She has lived and worked in the Philippines, but she currently writes at her little brick house on a New England homestead—kept company by her husband, a growing flock of chickens, and an uncooperative mutt.

 Jennifer is available for speaking engagements, interviews, and appearances.
 She is also happy to speak to reading and writing groups via telephone or Skype.